javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

       .catch(err => alert(err));  // <-- .catch handles the error object
     ```

-    That's very convenient, because finally is not meant to process promise results.
-So it passes them through.
+    That's very convenient, because `finally` is not meant to process a promise result.
+So it passes it through.

     We'll talk more about promise chaining and result-passing between handlers in the next chapter.

-3. Last, but not least, `.finally(f)` is a more convenient syntax than `.then(f, f)`: no need to duplicate the function.
+3. Last, but not least, `.finally(f)` is a more convenient syntax than `.then(f, f)`: no need to duplicate the function `f`.

 ````smart header="On settled promises handlers runs immediately"
 If a promise is pending, `.then/catch/finally` handlers wait for the result.
 Otherwise, if a promise has already settled, they execute immediately: